jeremiak/jeremiak.com/_posts/2023-10-27-percent-of-buildings.md

 <strong>Fuck.</strong>

 Here's all the buildings in the parts of Sacramento I'm most familiar with and what it looks like when those buildings are removed.
-And I'm not a government or international agency so I don't have information about which buildings are residential and which aren't.
-Instead, I just made an assumption that residential buildings are smaller than commerical or industrial ones so any building with a footprint smaller than 10,000 square meters is "residential" for my purposes.
+In case it wasn't apparent, I'm not a government or international agency so I don't have information about which buildings are residential and which aren't.

+Instead I just made an assumption that residential buildings are smaller than commerical or industrial ones so any building with a footprint smaller than 10,000 square meters is "residential" for my purposes.

-Of course, this is not what it would actually look like.
-It's a visualization, it's sanitized, normalized along the horror axis.
+It goes without saying, but I'll say it, that this is not what it would actually look like.
+It's a visualization - it's sanitized, normalized along the horror axis.
 But it helps me.
 I guess.

+Ceasefire now!

 <h2>Sacramento</h2>
 <div id="sac-map" style="height: 500px;"></div>